 A blood clot in a vein can lead to diseases such as a DVT and PE.
 In one study, a DVT was the first sign of APS in over 6 in 20 people and a PE was the first sign in about 3 in 20 people.
 If you have APS and have a venous thrombosis, you have a high chance of having another one at some point in the future.

-A blood clot in an artery can lead to diseases such as a stroke, TIA and high blood pressure (hypertension).
+A blood clot in an artery can lead to diseases such as a stroke, transient ischaemic attack (TIA) and high blood pressure (hypertension).
 About 13 in 100 people with APS first present with a stroke and, in 7 out of 100 people, the first sign of APS is a TIA.
 Arterial thrombosis can occur in any artery in the body.
 If a thrombosis occurred in an artery in the leg, you could develop problems such as gangrene in the toes, or leg ulcers.
 If you have APS and have an arterial thrombosis, you have a high chance of having another one at some point in the future.

 Thromboses in the placenta